AurelieGIRAUD/AurelieGIRAUD.github.io/sample_page.md

 # Multiple Linear_Regression applied to a Marketing Case Study

+## 📉 Dataset

+The dataset can be found here: https://www.kaggle.com/fayejavad/marketing-linear-multiple-regression It describes the advertising experiment between Social Media Budget and Sales (in Thousands $ ) and hold 200 experiments.

+## 📒 Repository
+The repository describes how to apply a Multiple Linear Regression Model using Scipy and how to perform regression diagnosis to tackle uncertainties: https://github.com/AurelieGIRAUD/Data_Science_Projects/tree/main/Linear_Regression

 ## Context

 Most firms that think they want advanced AI/ML really just need linear regression on cleaned-up data [Robin Hanson]

-This repository describes how to apply a Multiple Linear Regression Model using Scipy and how to perform regression diagnosis to tackle uncertainties.
-The logic and method are detailled in the following article: https://towardsdatascience.com/perform-regression-diagnostics-and-tackle-uncertainties-of-linear-models-1372a03b1f56

-## Dataset

-The dataset can be found here: https://www.kaggle.com/fayejavad/marketing-linear-multiple-regression It describes the advertising experiment between Social Media Budget and Sales (in Thousands $ ) and hold 200 experiments.

-## The 4 main assumptions to verify

 There are four principal assumptions which support using a linear regression model for the purpose of inference or prediction: